 All students are expected to pay their fees prior to the commencement of each Trimester.
 Students on "Financial Hold" do not appear on class lists and are considered absent in all classes until their fees are settled.

-Penalties would apply on late payments of fees as per the following for all programs except students on the Postgraduate program who have to settle their fees prior to the start of the module or be withdrawn from that module:
+Penalties would apply on late payments of fees as per the following for all programs except students on the Postgraduate program who have to settle their fees prior to the start of the module or be withdrawn from that module (should a Postgraduate be permitted to attend classes pending outstanding payments, the late payment fee schedule below will be applied):